 Faculty-Staff MentorFaculty-Staff Mentors are faculty or staff members at West Virginia University who provide mentorship and academic support to fraternity and sorority chapters.
 They assist chapters in hosting faculty receptions, meet with members who need academic guidance, and provide insight on University-related issues.

-Per the Office of Fraternity & Sorority Life Policies & Procedures Manual:
+Per the Center for Fraternal Values and Leadership Policies & Procedures Manual:

 Article I: Faculty/Staff Mentor and Scholarship Chairperson

 A. Each chapter is encouraged to identify a Faculty/Staff Mentor to work with the chapter on academic matters.
 The Mentor must be a member of the West Virginia University’s faculty or staff.
 The specific expectations of the Faculty/Staff Mentor are to be determined by the individual fraternity/sorority in consultation with the faculty/staff member.